Netcracker/KubeMarine/README.md

 - [procedure.yaml](examples/procedure.yaml)

 ## Issues, Questions
-If you have any problems while working with Kubetools, feel free to open us a [new issue](https://github.com/netcracker-technology/kubetool/issues) or even [PR](https://github.com/netcracker-technology/kubetool/pulls) with related changes.
+If you have any problems while working with Kubemarine, feel free to open us a [new issue](https://github.com/netcracker-technology/kubemarine/issues) or even [PR](https://github.com/netcracker-technology/kubemarine/pulls) with related changes.
 Follow the process outlined in the Stack Overflow [MCVE](https://stackoverflow.com/help/mcve) document and provide reproducible example.

 ## Changelog
-Detailed changes for each release are documented in the [release notes](https://github.com/netcracker-technology/kubetool/releases).
+Detailed changes for each release are documented in the [release notes](https://github.com/netcracker-technology/kubemarine/releases).

 ## License
 [Apache License 2.0](LICENSE)